-Modern server racks are designed to ensure that air flows evenly, allowing for effective cooling of the servers and rack mounted equipment.
+Modern server racks are designed to ensure that air flows evenly, allowing for effective cooling of the servers and rack-mounted equipment.
 This design, on the other hand, only works when all of the slots in the server are occupied.
 If there are empty slots you can have wasted cooling through bypass airflow, and recirculation of hot air from the rear to the front air intake.

 Creating ‘Dead’ Spots

 If the rack has an open U, the airflow, taking the path of least resistance may flow through the open U in preference to through the servers.
-This can result in ‘dead’ regions where the air doesn’t move or flows slowly.
+This can result in ‘dead’ regions where the air doesn’t move or flow slowly.
 As a result, a hotspot develops, which may cause equipment issues.